neovim/neovim/test/README.md

 Test behaviour is affected by environment variables.
-Currently supported (Functional, Unit, Benchmarks) (when Defined; when set to _1_; when defined, treated as Integer; when defined, treated as String; !must be defined to function properly):
+Currently supported (Functional, Unit, Benchmarks) (when Defined; when set to _1_; when defined, treated as Integer; when defined, treated as String; when defined, treated as Number; !must be defined to function properly):

 `GDB` (F) (D): makes nvim instances to be run under `gdbserver`.
 It will be accessible on `localhost:7777`: use `gdb build/bin/nvim`, type `target remote